currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ![Subwoofer Build photo 2](/blog_images/discobike/SubEnclosure2.jpg "Subwoofer enclosure finished."){: style="max-width:500px;" }

 I then created the enclosures for the triaxial speakers, and added the RGB LED strips to the edges.
-The LED strips were self adhesive (supposidly 3M adhesive, if that can be trusted), but I was taking no chances here, so I also used clear [Sticks Like Sh\*t Adhesive](https://trade.evo-stik.co.uk/products/sticks-sht-adhesive) *(at the time of writing, this is still called "Sticks Like Sh\*t, however when I see it in the stores, it has been renamed to simply "Sticks Like"...)*.
+The LED strips were self adhesive (supposedly 3M adhesive, if that can be trusted), but I was taking no chances here, so I also used clear [Sticks Like Sh\*t Adhesive](https://trade.evo-stik.co.uk/products/sticks-sht-adhesive) *(at the time of writing, this is still called "Sticks Like Sh\*t, however when I see it in the stores, it has been renamed to simply "Sticks Like"...)*.

 ![Speakers and LEDs](/blog_images/discobike/SpeakersAndLEDs.jpg "Triaxial speakers fitted, and the LEDs being put on the edges.
 Can you tell that I built this in my Kitchen?"){: style="max-width:500px;" }